ZertoPublic/Z4K/docs/HowToDeployZerto.md

     helm install <installation names> zerto-z4k/zkm -f values.yaml –namespace $NAMESPACE
     ```

-### Creating the Initial Access Token using Keycloak
+### Create the Initial Access Token using Keycloak

 KeyCloak is installed during the ZKM installation.
 Before you can begin to install Zerto Kubernetes Manager Proxy (ZKM-PX) on additional Kubernetes clusters, you must create an initial access token using Keycloak.